Life with cats is full of surprises, mysteries, and behaviors that are just plain weird.

 Thanks to his acute sense of hearing, he can hear them pitter-pattering in the walls.
 And his nose, which is 20 times more powerful than a human’s, can smell them and the trails of scent they leave behind in their wake.

-His instinct tells him to seek out these tiny rodents and attack them, be it for food or for fun.
+His instinct tells him to seek out these tiny rodents and attack them for food or fun.
 But even though he can track them down, he can’t get to them when they’re tucked safely inside the walls.

 So his frustration builds and builds until he can do nothing but cry — which, for a cat, takes the form of incessant meowing.
 Being so close yet so far from his prey takes a big toll on him, and he may develop a singular fixation on the pests lurking in the bones of your home.

 How to Stop Your Cat from Meowing at Pests in the Walls